-The Northern Redcurrant is native to the world’s utmost Northern biomes, and is the perfect plant to survive the extreme cold of the tundra ecology.
-Northern Redcurrants grow close to the ground like most other tundra plants, and will produce edible berries not unlike the regular currant berry.
+The Northern Redcurrant is native to the world’s most northern biomes and is the perfect plant to survive the extreme cold of the tundra ecology.
+They grow close to the ground like most other tundra plants and produce edible berries, unlike the regular currant berry.

 See Related: Different Types of Habitats Around the World